zafer7255/ChattingApp/README.md

 # ChattingApp
-This is Web chatting app made by Python Flask but if you want to host in public you need to do some changes...
+This is Web chatting app made by Python Flask but if you want to host in public you have to do some changes